sandialabs/SILT/README.md

 # Package Installation

-To access the most recent package artifact builds, navigate to "Actions" -> select the most recent succesful workflow run -> scroll down to "Artifacts".
-Installers are available for Linux and Windows.
+To access the most recent release, see "Releases" on the sidebar.
+Download the appropriate installer for your operating system.

 ## Windows Instructions through File Explorer: